-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
+The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.